mrbhatt2348/Sarang-Solutions/CONTRIBUTING.md

-# Contributing to [Your Project Name]
+# Contributing to Sarnag Solutions

-Thank you for considering contributing to [Your Project Name]!
+Thank you for considering contributing to Sarang Solutions!
 We welcome contributions from the community to help improve and grow our project.
 Please take a moment to read this guide to understand how you can contribute.

 ## How to Contribute